CVE-2026-44005

 Recommendation

-Immediately upgrade vm2 to version 3.11.0 or later, which contains the fix for this vulnerability.
+Immediately update the vm2 library to version 3.11.0 or later, which contains the fix for this vulnerability.

 Original NVD description (English source)